vtex-apps/io-documentation/docs/en/Recipes/development/submitting-your-app-in-the-vtex-app-store.md

 - **UX**  - Whether the app offers a good user experience, following VTEX Styleguide rules.
 - **Security and performance**  - Whether the app's performance is safe and efficient.

-You can find more details on how these criteria will be assessed in our [app development guidelines]().
+You can find more details on how these criteria will be assessed in our [Homologation requirements for the VTEX App Store]().

 When an app fulfills the above-mentioned criteria, the PR will be approved and your new app version is ready to be released and made available in the VTEX app store.